| Government research casts doubt on

 career through mentored work placements, both at the Council and in the wider

+community.
 The Programme, which runs over an academic year, allows interns to experience up

 to 3 work placements whilst also being supported by an assigned Job Coach